guhls/airflow/README.md

 ## Using Docker compose

-- Use the docker-compose.yaml in this repository, because alright set up with enviroments and additional requirements
+- Use the docker-compose.yaml of this repository, because alright set up for this project

 Setting the right Airflow user
 ~~~shell